nkinar/MergePDF/README.md

 There are more complex tools out there for more complex work with PDFs.
 This is just an easy utility to use.

-Although simple, I use this script for
+Although simple, I use this script for research, publications and teaching activities.

-Binaries be generated for Mac OS X, Windows and Linux using the Powershell `build.ps1` script.
+Binaries can be generated for Mac OS X, Windows and Linux using the Powershell `build.ps1` script.

 ## Getting Started